resmio/featuredeploy/README.md

 An instance will be removed after two days or when its branch gets merged.

 ### Configuration
-Featuredeploy is application independent, everything application specific like credentials is configured inside a `.featuredeploy` folder at your project root folder of the application you wish do deploy.
+Featuredeploy is application independent, everything application specific like credentials is configured inside a `.featuredeploy` folder at the project root folder of the application you wish do deploy.

 The `.featuredeploy/` folder consists of the following files:
 ```